Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation

-It is important to point out that a potentially significant portion of computation performed during model tuning can be reused in a subsequent multifidelity UQ analysis.
+It is important to point out that a potentially significant portion of computation performed during model tuning can be reused in a subsequent multifidelity uncertainty propagation process.
 For example, $N_{pilot}$ evaluations of the high-fidelity model can be saved and reused as well as the evaluations of the low-fidelity models at the optimal hyperparameters, $\hyper^*$.
 Note that using a convergence tolerance that terminates EGO based on diminishing returns from model tuning could be used in lieu of (or in addition to) setting $N_{iter}$.
 Doing so would have some practical advantages, but was not pursued here and instead left for future studies.

 The actual cost of model tuning that cannot be reused and is thus viewed as an overhead will be denoted by $C_{\mathcal{T}}$.
 To this end, let $\mathcal{T}_{\hyper}$ denote the set of hyperparameter values that were considered by the outer loop optimizer \textit{excluding} the optimal value returned: